 Drivers share the responsibility of keeping pedestrians safe near roadways.
 It is imperative to stay alert while driving and look out for pedestrians at all times, even on highways, such as I-80, I-81, I-76 and the Pennsylvania Turnpike.
 You never know when someone may be out of his or her vehicle due to an emergency or walking along a highway or other roadway.
 Follow posted speed limits at all times on all roads and slow down when visibility is limited due to weather conditions or in the evening.
 Most importantly, never drive under the influence of alcohol or drugs.
 They can impair your reaction time and reflexes, causing a very dangerous driving situation.

-If you have been injured in a pedestrian accident, truck collision, tractor trailer accident, or another motor vehicle accident, call the injury attorneys at Fellerman & Ciarimboli today for a free consultation.
+If you have been injured in a pedestrian accident, truck collision, tractor trailer accident, or another motor vehicle accident, call the truck accident lawyers at Fellerman & Ciarimboli today for a free consultation.
 Call an attorney in Philadelphia at 215-575-9237 in Wilkes-Barre at 570-714-HURT.

 With more than 40 years of combined experience, the personal injury attorneys at Fellerman & Ciarimboli strive to provide the best service to clients in Philadelphia, Northeast Pennsylvania, and throughout the Keystone State.